-The used first project of this kind and considering the challenges of this project we had to the used downs during the process.
-We needed a lot of support to get the wheel the used like to express our heartiest gratitude to both of our supervisors Dr. Md.
-Herein and Md Habibur Rahman for their continuous support.
-Both of their guidance the used size supervisor they were always there to inspire and encourage us in every the uses with their advice, brilliant insights and humble guidance.
-Though words come the uses with their advice, brilliant insights and humble guidance.
-Though words come the uses in the gratitude we feel, yet from the core of our heart, we would like to the use both with immense respect.
+This was our first project of this kind and considering the challenges of this project we had to face a lot of ups and downs during the process.
+We needed a lot of support to get the wheel running.
+We would like to express our heartiest gratitude to both of our supervisors Dr. Md.
+Mofazzal Hossain and Md Habibur Rahman for their continuous support.
+Both of their guidance and enthusiasm given throughout the progress of this project has made our robot to come real.
+Apart from being supervisor they were always there to inspire and encourage us in every possible ways with their advice, brilliant insights and humble guidance.
+Though words come the their while expressing the gratitude we feel, yet from the core of our heart, we would like to their them both with immense respect.

-Our expression also goes to our family and friends who have been so tolerant and supportive in as all along.
+Our appreciation also goes to our family and friends who have been so tolerant and supportive for us all along.
 Thanks to them all for their encouragement, love, emotional support and most importantly the belief they had in us.
 All these form factors have led us to accomplish our goal.